top of page

 "This was my first time at the institute, and I loved every minute!
 I will definitely return!"

-All classes will take place at the St. Paul Conservatory of Music, with our closing concert at Epsicopal Homes Cornelia House for the residents as well as friends and family.
+All classes will take place at the Laurel School of Music in St. Paul, with our closing concert at Epsicopal Homes Cornelia House for the residents, as well as friends and family.

 Registration Deadline: June 1st